 where β represents linear parameter estimates to be computed and ε represents the error terms.

 To create a linear model that fits curves and surfaces to your data, see Curve Fitting Toolbox.
 To create linear models of dynamic systems from measured input-output data, see System Identification Toolbox.
 To create a linear model for control system design from a nonlinear Simulink model, see Simulink Control Design.

-See also: Statistics and Machine Learning Toolbox, Curve Fitting Toolbox, machine learning, linearization, data fitting, data analysis, mathematical modeling, time series regression, linear model videos
+See also: MATLAB, Statistics and Machine Learning Toolbox, Statistics and Machine Learning Toolbox, Curve Fitting Toolbox, machine learning, linearization, data fitting, data analysis, mathematical modeling, time series regression, linear model videos